kubernetes/website/content/en/docs/contribute/intermediate.md

 - For general improvements to existing content, start from `master`.
 - For new content that is about features that already exist in a released version of Kubernetes, start from `master`.
-- For long-running efforts that multiple sig-docs people will collaborate on, such as content reorganization, use a specific feature branch created for that effort.
+- For long-running efforts that multiple SIG Docs contributors will collaborate on, such as content reorganization, use a specific feature branch created for that effort.
 - For new content that relates to upcoming but unreleased Kubernetes versions,